bbauska/UofM-Intro-HTML5/README.md

 basically makes it easier for people or bots to search your code, so I put this code right inside a **&lt;cite&gt;** tag.
-Now, again, this particular browser happened to style it differently, but that&apos;'s not always going to be the case.
+Now, again, this particular browser happened to style it differently, but that&apos;s not always going to be the case.

 Another new tag that has come along recently is the **&lt;abbr&gt;** tag.
-If you notice, right along here, I&apos;'ve included abbreviation inside the box.
+If you notice, right along here, I&apos;ve included abbreviation inside the box.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 200.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->